mic-cao/hExplorer/README.md

 ## Installation

-You can install the hExplorer Package by downloading the `hExplorer` tar.gz file [here](https://github.com/mic-cao/hExplorer/blob/main/hExplorer_0.1.0.tar.gz).
+You can install the `hExplorer` package by downloading the tar.gz file [here](https://github.com/mic-cao/hExplorer/blob/main/hExplorer_0.1.0.tar.gz).
 After downloading, you can install the package in R using the following command:

 ```R
 install.packages("/path/to/hExplorer.tar.gz", repos = NULL, type = "source")